grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "I can try.
 But you know it's delicate work that I'm just starting to figure out.
 There's a chance I could just make it worse --- burn a hole right through the hull.
 If you're asking me, I think you need Chips on it."

-"I didn't ask your opinion you little shit.
+"I didn't ask your opinion, you little shit.
 I asked if you can fix it," said Percy, aiming her fork at him.

 "Yeah, Captain Percy.
 No fuckin' sweat."
 Owen poked at his food a little less hungrily.